linuxserver-archive/docker-freshrss-armhf/README.md

 Create a user and database in your mysql/mariadb server (not root) and then follow the setup wizard in the webui.
 Use the IP address for "host" of your database server.

+It is not required to create a cron job as described [here](https://github.com/FreshRSS/FreshRSS/tree/master/Docker#cron-job-to-automatically-refresh-feeds) because this docker image already includes that.

 ## Info

-* To monitor the logs of the container in realtime `docker logs -f freshrss`.
+* To monitor the logs of the container in realtime

+`docker logs -f freshrss`.
 * container version number

 `docker inspect -f '{{ index .Config.Labels "build_version" }}' freshrss`
 * image version number

 `docker inspect -f '{{ index .Config.Labels "build_version" }}' lsioarmhf/freshrss`
 ## Versions

 + **05.09.18:** Rebase to alpine 3.8.